36041255/PtypeATPaseGenerator/README.md

 # Installation

-First make sure you have all dependencies installed by running
+First make sure you have dependencies installed by running

 ```
 pip install -r requirements.txt